ItsSim/freeso-web-installer/README.md

 * This approach has been used in (and has been proven to work), for example, in Dell's Driver installation website: https://www.dell.com/support/home/en-us?app=drivers

 ### Advantages
-* Super lightweight and more efficient than using a launcher.
+* Super lightweight and more efficient than using a full desktop program.
 * Easy cross-platform support the get-go.
 * Quicker than other installation methods.
 * Installs just the necessary software for the game to run.